Why Is My Dog Not Pooping After Eating Chicken And Rice? (Understanding The Issue)

-why is my dog not pooping after eating chicken and rice
+Has your dog not been pooping after eating chicken and rice?

 What Is The Chicken And Rice Diet For Dogs?

-The chicken and rice diet is basically a bland diet for dogs that aren’t in the best of health.
+The chicken and rice diet is a bland diet often recommended by veterinarians for dogs that are not in the best of health.

 It consists of cooked chicken which is lightly boiled or steamed and a small serving of cooked rice.